So, you like to know how to plan an international trip? No worries, we’ve got you covered.

 Research when is the best time to take your trip.
 Maybe there is a festival you want to check out?
 Or maybe prime season is too expensive and busy?

 Tip 1: Be sure to check the weather predictions and what is the best recommended travel period for your destination.
 You don’t want to arrive at your tropical destination in the middle of hurricane season, or something like that.

 Tip 2: Shoulder season often is a good period for travel.
 These are the months right before and after prime season.
 (In Europe, these are the months May and September) These months are less crowded, less expensive and less hot.
 Thus, you can do more activities for a lower price and with fewer people.

 So, now you have decided on some destinations and on your travel date and duration.
 On to step 3.

 Step 3: Set your travel budget

-Regardless of the size of your budget it’s a good idea to estimate how you are going to spend your money.
+Regardless of the size of your budget, it’s a magnificent idea to estimate how you will spend your money.

-You choose to set up a budget per day.
-This is much harder and does require some extra research.
+You set up a budget per day.
+This is much harder and requires some extra research.

 Anyway, you better take in to account the following costs: